 In addition, using online and live auctions to sell the retired fleet, vehicle sales remained within the fleet budget, instead of the general fund.
 This additional capital could be used against future purchase orders and not from taxpayer dollars, which was also something the agency was not able to do before partnering with ARI.

 NJ TRANSIT demonstrated how a hybrid acquisition model could be successful and produce significant savings to its bottom line.
-Thanks to the financial leeway leasing provides, the agency now has over 175 new vehicles in its fleet and is on track to replace the rest.
+Thanks to thoughtful fleet management cost analysis and the financial leeway leasing provides, the agency now has over 175 new vehicles in its fleet and is on track to replace the rest.
 In addition, remarketing returns resulted in a cash flow stream that was previously unavailable to the agency.

 A specialty provider of fire and security life safety solutions partnered with ARI and saw a 68% reduction in the number of accidents and a savings of $1 million.